-Grade I buildings are of exceptional interest.
+- Grade I (Grade 1) buildings are of exceptional interest.
 Just 2.5% of listed buildings are Grade I.

-Grade II* buildings are particularly important buildings of more than special interest.
+- Grade II* (Grade 2-star) buildings are particularly important buildings of more than special interest.
 5.5% of listed buildings are Grade II*.

-Grade II buildings are of special interest warranting every effort to preserve them.
+- Grade II (Grade 2) buildings are of special interest warranting every effort to preserve them.
 Over 90% of all listed buildings are in this grade.